 - March 2019: Project creation for ¨social integration¨ in collaboration with the Brome-Missisquoi Campus.

-Every endeavor undertaken at Pleins Rayons has a direct impact in the community.
-This means participants grow, experience achievement, and most importantly earn satisfying recognition.X
+Each endeavor taken at Pleins Rayons has a direct impact in the community and allows the participants to grow, experience achievement, and most importantly, earn satisfying recognition.X

+Pleins Rayons is constantly innovating as it seeks to offer quality services and activities for its apprentices.
 Also, each project has a positive environmental impact in the region through the recycling of material (bikes, wood, clothing, fabric, metal, etc.).
-For example our bird houses making project has made it easer for farmers to attract birds that eat the crop eating insects under control.X
+For example, our bird house making project has made it easier for farmers to attract insectivorous birds.X